kemitchell/pre-manda-nda/nda.md

 -  the recipient has an interest in the _Deal_; and

--  the recipient has entered a written confidentiality agreement with _Receiving Party_ that imposes confidentiality obligations affording as much or more protection as those of this agreement that applies to the _Confidential Information_.
+-  the recipient has entered a written confidentiality agreement with _Receiving Party_ that imposes confidentiality obligations affording as much or more protection as those of this agreement for the _Confidential Information_.

 ## Limited Use
 _Receiving Party_ shall use _Confidential Information_ only to advance the _Deal_.